Last Updated on 17th September 2020

 Borrowers with bad credit are often declined by high street lenders and this certainly isn’t unusual.
 High street lenders tend to cater to borrowers with clean credit and ‘straight-forward’ circumstances.
 Nonetheless, there are a number of specialist adverse credit lenders that will consider bad credit borrowers.

 If your guarantor has bad credit, then you may struggle to obtain a guarantor mortgage.
 It does depend on individual circumstances and if your guarantor has enough equity in their property or substantial savings/income, then securing a guarantor mortgage may be possible.

 It’s impossible to know what the best route for you is, without speaking to you first.
 You can make an enquiry with an advisor who will then assess your situation and guide you on whether or not you’ll need a guarantor.
-Furthermore, our advisors can search the best possible deals you’re eligible for.
+Furthermore, our advisors can search for the best possible deals you’re eligible for.